asierra01/ibm_db_test/README.md

 PROGRAM TYPE SUB
 EXTERNAL NAME 'spserver!out_python_paths'
 ```
+To call it as, CALL OUT_PYTHON_PATHS (?).
 # Running the test

-Go to directory cextensions, this will create the python c extension, spclient_python.
+Go to directory cextensions, this will create the python c extension, spclient_python.pyd (python27) or spclient_python.cp37-win_amd64.pyd (python37), depending where you are running the test (win64, lin64 or darwin).
 ```
 python setup.py build
 ```